-Her talent was mostly self-taught, as she only received very brief education in 1940 at the Liceu de Artes e Oficios.
-During the forty years of creativity, she worked with different mediums: oil, tempera, woodcut, drawings, engravings, ceramic tiles, textiles-making tapestries.
-She illustrated books, designed mosaics, painted murals.
-She was very prolific.
-The last individual exhibition during her lifetime, organized in 1977, at Museu Nacional de Belas Artes in Rio de Janeiro comprised 200 works.
-The most recent show at MASP designed by curators Isabella Rjeille and Rodrigo Moura presented the most celebrated 90 works.
+Djanira da Motta e Silva, more commonly known by her first name Djanira, was mostly self-taught, as she only received a very brief education in 1940 at the Liceu de Artes e Oficios.
+During her 40 years of creativity, she worked with many different mediums: oil, tempera, woodcut, drawings, engravings, ceramic tiles, and textiles.
+She illustrated books, designed mosaics, and painted murals.
+The last individual exhibition during her lifetime, organized in 1977 at Museu Nacional de Belas Artes in Rio de Janeiro, comprised over 200 works.
+The most recent show at MASP, designed by curators Isabella Rjeille and Rodrigo Moura, presented her 90 most celebrated works.

 She was deeply religious and became a lay nun at the Third Order of Carmelites in 1963.
 She was also profoundly preoccupied with social justice, so she joined the Brazilian Communist Party and she visited the Soviet Union.
-Somehow these two realities were not contradictory or excluding for her.
+Somehow, these two realities were not contradictory or exclusive for her.
 She explained it once:

 Often the works of Djanira are populated by figures with no facial features.
 They do not have a specific identity or unique lives, no one can recognize them as their friend or family member.
 They are humans, but they are strange to us.
-We only see them as fishermen, footballers, plant workers.
+We only see them as fishermen, footballers, and plant workers.
 We do not know what they think, feel, or perceive, just what they do.

 In the period of 1940-1979, when Djanira kept her art practice, Brazil passed through rapid industrialization and urbanization.
-The country transformed into mass society, governed in non-democratic ways, by a dictator (Getúlio Vargas, 1937-1945) and military juntas (1964-1985).
-Djanira painted the new plants and their employees as well as still present and resistant to changes, as well as craftsmen, farmers and plantation laborers.
+The country transformed into a mass society, governed in non-democratic ways, by a dictator (Getúlio Vargas, 1937-1945) and military juntas (1964-1985).
+Djanira painted the new plants and their employees as well as still present and resistant to changes, as well as craftsmen, farmers, and plantation laborers.

 She noticed the social and economic processes reconstructing communities in her motherland.
 She also depicted more human moments of leisure and rest typical to city life.

-These works have anthropological meaning: They study the symbols, colors, and traditions of indigenous, African, Portuguese cultural footprints and its impact on the diversity of modern Brazilian culture.
+These works have anthropological meaning: They study the symbols, colors, and traditions of indigenous, African, and Portuguese cultural footprints and its impact on the diversity of modern Brazilian culture.